Akshaykumar05/DevOps/README.md

 * Pod runs on node, which is controlled by master.

 ### Role of Master Node
-Kubernetes cluster contains Containers running or Bare Metal/ VM instances/ Cloud instances/ all mix.
+Kubernetes cluster contains Containers running on Bare Metal/ VM instances/ Cloud instances/ all mix.
-* K8s designates one or more of these as master and other as workers.
+* K8s designates one or more of these as master and all other as workers.
 * The master is now going to run set of K8s processes.
 These processes will ensure  smooth functioning of Cluster, these process are called "Control Plane"
 * Can be multi-master for high availability
 * Master runs Control Plane to run cluster smoothly